FablihaHossain/FAVEART-For-OnWords/README.md

 * Google Cloud Console

 **Special Thanks** to Shoshanah Tarkow and Professor Lee Stemkoski for bringing us the opportunity to develop this idea and for their support all throughout this semester.

+**License Info:** This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.